-This tool, the Water Distribution Network Decontamination Decision Support System (WDNDDSS), or Water Expert, provides guidance to local, state, and regional water system owners and operators during their initial response and subsequent decision making regarding contaminated water systems.
-The system accomplishes this by enveloping and incorporating information acquired through literature reviews, tabletop exercises, and technology demonstration and deployment workshops conducted by each participating university into a knowledgebase.
-Water Expert includes both graphical tools and user-assisted menus for helping water system personnel select the appropri-

-- tools and user-assisted menus for helping water system personnel select the appropriate course of action relative to the nature and extent of contamination.
-This tool uses the Network Decontamination Model (NDM), a modification to the hydraulic modeling software KYPipe, to: identify what valves need to be closed to isolate a particular pipe, or section of pipes, in the event of contamination; calculate the associated volume - of water that may have to be remediated; identify hydrants that are connected to the contaminated section; and determine whether closing different valves will result in additional pipes becoming isolated and/or the pressures at different parts of the system being adversely impacted (KYPipe and University of Kentucky, 2012; KYPipe, 2014).
+Water Expert provides guidance to local, state, and regional water system owners and operators during their initial response and subsequent decision making regarding contaminated water systems.
+The system provides guidance by incorporating information acquired through literature reviews, tabletop exercises, and technology demonstration and deployment workshops conducted by each participating university into a knowledgebase.
+Water Expert includes both graphical tools and user-assisted menus for helping water system personnel select the appropriate course of action relative to the nature and extent of contamination.
+This tool uses the Network Decontamination Model (NDM), a modular extension to the hydraulic modeling software KYPipe.
+The NDM identifies what valves need to be closed to isolate a particular pipe.
+It calculates the associated volume of water that may have to be remediated and identifies hydrants that are connected to the contaminated section.
+The NDM also determines whether closing different valves will causes pressure changes within the system (KYPipe and University of Kentucky, 2012; KYPipe, 2014).

-Water Expert then generates a local fact base derived from the user and compares this to the knowledgebase using a pattern matching, inference engine.
-Interaction with this system is performed through an online Content Management System (CMS), Drupal 6 (Drupal, 2008), with an embedded expert system shell, C Language Integrated Production System (CLIPS) (CLIPS, 2013).
-Water Expert generates warnings regarding the public and environmental health effects of a contaminant and if the contaminant notifications exceeds both drinking water and source water concentrations.
-Additionally, it offers recommendations for the most effective treatment technologies, including detailed procedures and recommendations and provides fact sheets on common contaminants.
+Water Expert then generates a local fact base derived from the user and compares the fact base to the knowledgebase using a pattern matching, inference engine.
+Interaction with this system occurs through an online Content Management System (CMS), Drupal 6 (Drupal, 2008), embedded with the expert system shell, (CLIPS, 2013).
+Water Expert generates warnings regarding the public and environmental health effects of a contaminant.
+It also informs the user if contaminant concentration exceeds both drinking water and source water regulatory concentrations.
+Additionally, the system offers recommendations for the most effective treatment technologies, including detailed procedures and recommendations and provides fact sheets on common contaminants.

-The tool has the ability to integrate third party applications, including EPANET2 and Geographic Information System (GIS) data and provides the adaptive extensibility needed to refine the system to meet the needs of individual utilities.
+The tool has the ability to integrate third party applications, including EPANET2 and Geographic Information System (GIS) data.
+It also provides the adaptive extensibility needed to refine the system to meet the needs of individual utilities.